sidgan/sidgan.github.com/_posts/2015-02-13-ShanghAI II.md

 Cognition and behavior are a function of the environment, the body, and the brain.
 </li>
 <li>
-We need to find how the swiss robots resemble an animal in some specific
+We need to find how the swiss robots resemble an animal in some specific environment.
 <ul>
 <li>
-Swiss Robots may be treated as ants and the cubes as the ants food.
+Swiss robots may be treated as ants and the cubes as the ants food.
 </li>
 </ul>
 </li>